Here’s an introduction to spray foam roofing, which will cover these six points:

 - Spray polyurethane foam

 The foam is produced by combining and heating two chemicals.
-These chemicals are pumped from a truck, get transferred through a heated hose, and then sprayed right onto an existing roof.
+These chemicals are pumped from a truck, transferred through a heated hose, and then sprayed onto an existing roof.

-The foam increases in size by 30x, reaching a height of around 1.5 inches.
-The height (or thickness) of spray foam is customized to every roofing system to create a slope for water to run towards drains.
+The foam increases in thickness by 30x, reaching a height of around 1.5 inches.
+The spray foam’s height (or thickness) is customized to every roofing system to create a slope for water to run toward drains.

 The silicone coating is installed in two separate coats, where the topcoat will be embedded with granules.